spring-ai-community/mcp-annotations/README.md

 ```

 **Important Note on Stateless Operations:**
-Stateless server methods cannot use bidirectional parameters like `McpSyncRequestContext`, `McpAsyncRequestContext`, `McpSyncServerExchange`, or `McpAsyncServerExchange`.
-These parameters require client capabilities (roots, elicitation, sampling) that are not available in stateless mode.
-Methods with these parameters will be automatically filtered out and not registered as stateless operations.
+Stateless server methods can use `McpSyncRequestContext` and `McpAsyncRequestContext`, but bidirectional operations (roots, elicitation, sampling) will not be available.
+The legacy `McpSyncServerExchange` and `McpAsyncServerExchange` parameters are not supported in stateless mode.
+Methods using the legacy parameters will be automatically filtered out and not registered as stateless operations.

 #### Stateless Tool Example